JojOatXGME/XGME-ExpHandlerMod/README.md

 ### Features ###

 * Give experience for building something.
-* Give players a specified bonus.
+* Give players a specified bonus on experience.

 Configuration
 -------------

-When you start enable the plugin the first time, it will generate a default configuration file.
+When you start the plugin first time, it will generate a configuration file with default configuration.

 ### Build Experience ###

-The configuration section `build-experience` is used to give players experience for place or break blocks.
+The configuration section `build-experience` is used configure how much experience players get for placeing or breaking blocks.

 * **`enabled`** If the component should be enabled or not.
 Set it to true if you want to use this feature.
-* **`divisor`** The *divisor+ which is used before the experience is given to the player.
-If you set the the configuration for the amount of points which is given to a player by placing a block to 1 and the *divisor* is 20 (default), the player have to place 20 blocks to get one experience point.
+* **`divisor`** The *divisor* which is used before the experience is given to the player.
+If you set the amount of points which is given to a player by placing a block to 2 and the *divisor* is 20 (default), the player have to place 10 blocks to get one experience point.
 * **`place`**
     * **`default`** How much experience a player get for placing a block by default.